Amino (app)

-Amino is a social media application originally developed by Narvii, Inc. It was originally created by Yin Wang and Ben Anderson in 2012, and then launched as an app in 2016.
-Amino was acquired by MediaLab on September 27, 2021, and the founders are no longer associated with the application.
+Amino was a social media application originally developed by Narvii, Inc. It was originally created by Yin Wang and Ben Anderson in 2012, and then launched as an app in 2016.
+Amino was acquired by MediaLab in January 2021, and the founders are no longer associated with the application.

 History

 In 2012, Wang and Anderson came up with the idea for a convention-like community while attending an anime convention in Boston, Massachusetts.
 Later that year, they would release two apps revolving around K-pop and photography that allowed fans of those subjects to chat freely.

 In 2012, Amino was officially released.

 Growth

 Amino received 1.65 million dollars of seed funding in 2014, primarily from Union Ventures.
 Some additional seed investors include Google Ventures, SV Angel, Box Group, and other interested parties.

 By July 2014, Amino's apps were downloaded 500,000 times.
 Though only having 15 communities at that time, Amino eventually grew to have 41 communities in September 2015.
 Amino's apps had been downloaded 13 million times by July 2016.
 Fandoms had migrated from websites like Facebook and Reddit to Amino, partly because of the app's mobile-native experience.

 Before 2016, when a user wanted to join a new Amino, they had to download another app for the Amino they wanted to join.
 In 2016, Amino Apps launched a centralized portal that hosted every Amino community in one app, meaning users no longer had to download multiple apps.

 In July of the same year, ACM, an app that allowed users to create their own communities, was launched.
 This resulted in the number of communities on Amino skyrocketing to over 2.5 million as of June 2018.